Am I Required To Have Insurance for My Swimming Pool?

 How Do I Get Swimming Pool Coverage?

-When you’re shopping for homeowners coverage, it’s important to mention up front that you have a pool or plan on installing one since not all insurance companies will agree to cover you if you have a pool.
-In addition, you should be prepared to meet certain safety requirements in order to qualify for coverage.
+Typically, you will want to compare quotes from around three to five different insurance companies before settling on a homeowners insurance policy with swimming pool coverage.
+Remember that it’s important to mention up front that you have a pool or plan on installing one since not all insurance companies will agree to cover you if you have a pool.

 - Insurance quotes /